sdysch/k9-kmeans/README.md

 	- [X] Add script to loop over multiple experiments and make plots
 	- [ ] Include metrics like silhouette score, elbow plot for kmeans, etc
 	- [ ] Number of points/cluster (how many are noise according to dbscan?)
+- [ ] Log and save model used for embeddings

 <img src="Max.jpg" alt="Max" style="width:50%;">